StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

     append_frame(@13,Float)
 ```

 The bytecode verifier threw our class out right at the start.
-The stackmap entry says the local variable 3 should be a float but the `istore_3` instruction specifies an integer.
+The current frame shows an integer for local variable 3 and the stackmap frame (from the attribute) says it should be a float.
+That does not match and it is not happy.

+This is only one possible type of error, but now if you encounter one, it should be easier to identify what the underlying issue is.

 ### Conclusion